 The Four Focus Areas

-WindNODE is a pluralistic project in which over 70 partners are working in 50 subprojects to provide a detailed view into various aspects of the intelligent energy system of the future.
-In every subproject, individual perspectives and approaches are employed to develop model solutions for the energy transition.
-At the same time WindNODE is a joint project: all partners are working together within four focus areas to enable a broad view of the intelligent energy system of the future.
-So-called coordination committees help to consolidate results of the subprojects into overarching summary products.
+WindNODE was a pluralistic project in which over 70 partners were working in 50 subprojects to provided a detailed view into various aspects of the intelligent energy system of the future.
+In every subproject, individual perspectives and approaches were employed to develop model solutions for the energy transition.
+At the same time WindNODE was a joint project: all partners were working together within four focus areas to enable a broad view of the intelligent energy system of the future.
+So-called coordination committees helped to consolidate results of the subprojects into overarching summary products.

 One of the objectives of WindNODE is to identify where and how potentials for technical load shifting as well as for sector coupling can be found in northeastern Germany in order to make them available as flexibility within the energy system.
 A particular focus lies on industrial and commercial flexibility as well as flexibility in neighbourhoods and the mobility sector.
 In addition to the technical integration, this includes the structured approach to convincing plant operators in the respective sectors to participate.

 In close cooperation between grid operators and flexibility providers, a market mechanism (flexibility platform) for utilising flexibility to the benefit of the grid is being demonstrated within the context of WindNODE.
 At the same time, the current regulatory framework is being analysed with regard to flexibility, and possible improvements are being drafted and evaluated with the help of scenarios.
 Concrete recommendations for action from WindNODE based on practical experience and theoretical considerations point the way to the energy system of the future.

 Digitalising the Energy System